by Kim McDevitt, MPH RD, Vega National Educator

-Chances are, while you buzzed your way through your day, you either forgot to eat or grabbed anything you could find and mindlessly chowed down.
+Chances are, while you buzzed through your day, you either forgot to eat or grabbed anything you could find and mindlessly chowed down.

 And, with the holidays here, there’s a good chance you grabbed the latest holiday cookie or donut left in the office kitchen or dipped your hand into the Halloween candy jar that miraculously continues to be refilled far past October 31st.

-Between the hustle and bustle of the daily grind, combined with the increase in celebration, we often see an overindulgence in food followed by a New Year’s resolution to eat better and lose weight.
+Between the hustle and bustle of the daily grind, combined with the increase in celebration, we often see an overindulgence in food during the holidays followed by a New Year’s resolution to eat healthier and lose weight.

 Mindfulness is all about just being present in the moment.
 Being more aware of our surroundings, even if those surroundings are noisy and chaotic!
 When we are mindful we can channel that into all of the decisions we make during the day, such as our food choices.

 If you find yourself reaching for food in a moment of stress or haste, stop and take a breath.
 Literally, take just one moment.
 It can be as little as 30 seconds.
 And, before you take a bite, ask yourself first, are you eating out of hunger or are you looking to fill something else?

 If the answer is the latter try and take another big breath or two, or take a short walk.
 If you establish that you are, in fact hungry, try and consider some of the following steps to eat with mindfulness and intention.